tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 Now, let's simulate BGP peering to a router outside of the cluster by peering to bastion node.
 We've already set up bastion node to act as a router and it is ready to accept new BGP peering.

-If you are interested to see the stand alone bird configuration on bastion node, run the following command.
+If you are interested to see the standalone bird configurations on `bastion` node, run the following command from the `bastion` node.

 ```
 sudo cat /etc/bird/bird.conf